zenml-io/zenml/docs/book/component-gallery/artifact-stores/custom.md

 The design behind this interaction lets us separate the configuration of the flavor from its implementation.
-This way we can register flavors and components even when the major dependencies behind their implementation are not installed in our local setting (assuming the `MyAlerterFlavor` and the `MyAlerterConfig` are implemented in a different module/path than the actual `MyAlerter`).
+This way we can register flavors and components even when the major dependencies behind their implementation are not installed in our local setting (assuming the `CustomArtifactStoreFlavor` and the `CustomArtifactStoreConfig` are implemented in a different module/path than the actual `CustomArtifactStore`).
 {% endhint %}

 ZenML includes a range of Artifact Store implementations, some built-in and